LSX-UniWue/bibsonomy-zotero-sync/README.md

 - [ ] Add a feature list
 - [ ] Optimize API calls
     - [ ] Only upload changed files (see [this](https://vscode.dev/github/tomvoelker/bibsonomy-zotero-connector/blob/main/src/modules/bibsonomyAPI.ts#L111))
+- [ ] Add error handling for failed network requests (in dev: Remember to connect to ks, in prod: Add error handling)

 ## Development
 If you want to contribute to this plugin, please have a look at the [Development Guide](./DEVELOPMENT.md).